Security

 “Implementing AI/Computer Vision for Corporate Security Surveillance,” a Presentation from VMware

 Prasad Saranjame, former Head of Physical Security and Resiliency at VMware, presents the “Implementing AI/Computer Vision for Corporate Security Surveillance” tutorial at the May 2024 Embedded Vision Summit.
 AI-enabled security cameras offer substantial benefits for corporate security and operational efficiency.
-However, successful deployment requires thoughtful selection of use cases and… “Implementing AI/Computer Vision for Corporate
+However, successful deployment requires thoughtful selection of use cases and meticulous attention to managing the

 Read More »